Tolga-dev/C-xlib-example/README.md

-# auto clicker in linux
+# xlib usage implementation

 ### basic implementation

 All you need to do is include <X11/Xlib.h>

+How to create window

+Auto clicker

+keys display
 ---

 **Hello World c file**